 Each Way Of Abusing Crack Can Cause Withdrawal

 Crack cocaine is a powerfully addictive central nervous system stimulant.
 Though crack may be snorted or injected, the preferred method of administration for many is smoking.

-Smoking crack causes the drug to reach a person’s system fast, an effect that can lead to compulsive patterns of abuse and the onset of addiction.
-But no matter how the drug is abused, crack cocaine can forge an intense physical dependence and addiction.
+Smoking crack causes the drug to reach a person’s system fast, an effect that can lead to compulsive patterns of use and the onset of addiction.
+But no matter how the drug is used, crack cocaine can forge an intense physical dependence and addiction.

 The Dangers Of Crack Cocaine Withdrawal

 While many symptoms of crack withdrawal may be uncomfortable or bothersome, certain symptoms may become dangerous.
 This could include: